Looking for something specific? Type it here and let Google search find it for you

 Dog behavioral problems are the most common excuse people use when they decide to surrender a dog to the shelter.
 This is really so sad and, at the same time, so unfair for the dogs.
 Because in most cases, these problems have a solution.

-The key element in this case though is that YOU, the owner, is the one who must find these solutions.
+The key element though is that YOU, the owner, is the one who must find these solutions.
 You are in charge in this relationship with your furry family member.

 And we don't give up on our family, right?

 Since you are reading this page I understand that you are already dealing with some difficult situation with your dog and you are feeling frustrated or even heartbroken by a problematic behavior your dog exhibits.
 Especially if this is your first dog.

 Please relax and keep in mind that you are not the only one!

 Life isn't like in the movies and that applies to ALL relationships.
 Even the furry ones!